'Be thou my vision, O lord of my heart, naught be all else to me save that thou art my best thought...'

 Bí Thusa 'mo Shúile

 Christ Church Beechworth has some exceptional Victorian-era stained glass and later memorial windows.
-The Victorian plain glass lancet diamond-paned windows were made by Ferguson and Urie at the firm's Curzon Street works in North Melbourne and one of the chancel windows, and maybe all three, is by William Montgomery.
+The Victorian plain glass lancet diamond-paned windows were made by Ferguson and Urie at the firm's Curzon Street works in North Melbourne and the central chancel window is by William Montgomery.

 Christ the King